vradarserver/vrs-other-plugins/README.md

 Restart VRS if it's already running and you should see the plugin in the **Tools | Plugins** menu.

 ## Version 2 vs. Version 3
-The plugins will have a -v2 or -v3 suffix.
+The plugin projects have a -v2 or -v3 suffix.
 These refer to the version of Virtual Radar Server that they will work with.
-Version 2 is the current release version of VRS, version 3 is currently in beta.
+Version 2 is the current release version of VRS, version 3 is in beta.

 The plugin specification is different between v2 and v3 so you need to make sure that you build and install the correct version for the instance of Virtual Radar Server that you want to use with the